ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 For AArch64, this function receives the exception type as its argument.
 Possible values for exceptions types are listed in the `include/common/bl\_common.h`_ header file.
-Note that these constants are not related to any architectural exception code; they are just an ARM Trusted Firmware convention.
+Note that these constants are not related to any architectural exception code; they are just a TF-A convention.

 For AArch32, this function receives the exception mode as its argument.
 Possible values for exception modes are listed in the